Amoxapine

 Toxicity

-There is no specific antidote for TCA, and by extension, amoxapine overdose.
-The primary concern in cases of TCA overdose is to secure respiration and provide cardiovascular support. research has shown sodium bicarbonate to decrease the incidence of QRS widening in some cases.[25]
-This treatment requires strict monitoring of the sodium plasma concentrations, as there is a possibility of hypernatremia in patients receiving sodium bicarbonate.
-In most cases, however, if there is no immediate change of electrolytes, the recommended steps are to closely monitor the patient in the intensive care unit for any cardiac abnormalities and provide adequate hydration to aid in removing the drug from the system.
+In case of TCA or amoxapine overdose, there is no particular antidote available.
+The primary concern in cases of TCA overdose is ensuring proper respiration and delivering cardiovascular support to patients.
+Research has demonstrated that, in certain instances, sodium bicarbonate can reduce the incidence of QRS widening.[40]
+This treatment requires vigilant monitoring of sodium plasma concentrations, as there is a possibility of hypernatremia in patients receiving sodium bicarbonate.
+However, in the absence of immediate electrolyte changes, the standard protocol involves close monitoring of the patient in the intensive care unit to detect any cardiac abnormalities and ensure adequate hydration to facilitate drug elimination from the system.
+Analysis of U.S. Poison Control Center data from 2000 to 2014 reveals that amoxapine toxicity may lead to severe complications, including cardiac arrest, renal failure, and intractable seizures.[41]

 Enhancing Healthcare Team Outcomes